rampeer/recommender_test_bench/Readme.md

 ## Recommender algorithms

-Currently I assume that our goal is rating predictions.
+Currently, I consider only rating prediction-based recommenders.

-There are other tasks such as making predictions for implicit actions (i.e. without direct ratings from users) and top-N recommendations where we have to provide list of recommendations.
-It is very wide and interesting area of research, but currently I'm just too fed up with them on my main job.
-Someday I will put them here.
+There are other tasks such as making predictions for implicit actions (i.e. without direct ratings from users) and top-N recommendations where we have to provide the list of recommendations.
+It is very wide and interesting area of research, but currently, I'm just too fed up with them on my main job.
+Someday I will put them here, I promise.

 ### User-based collaborative filtering

 [Source](recs/user_cf.py)

-The staple of recommender systems, almost synonymous to them.
-For each user, this system finds N similar users (using some similarity measure), and uses actions of this neighbourhood to make predictions for the user.
+The holy staple of recommender systems, almost synonymous with them.
+For each user, this system finds N similar users (using some similarity measure), and uses actions of this neighborhood to make predictions for the user.
 The algorithm is described in details [here](https://doi.org/10.1145/192844.192905) and [here](https://doi.org/10.1145/371920.372071).

-Pearson correlation is used to measure user similarity, as it is commonly employed in literature.
+Pearson correlation is used to measure user similarity, as it is commonly employed in the literature.
 Rating average and weighted rating average may be used for prediction.
 Several engineering techniques such as lookups and sampling were used to speed up model computation.
-I haven't found any proper implementations of User-based CF, as authors tend miss the fact that we should take into account only co-rated items.
+I haven't found any proper implementations of User-based CF, as authors tend to miss the fact that we should take into account only co-rated items.

 ### SVD-based recommender system

 [Source](recs/svd_based_recs.py)

-Recommender system based on matrix factorization of user-rating matrix.
-It can be viewed as assigning vectors to each item and user that way that dot product of these vectors would predict the rating (or deviance of the rating from average, see details below).
+Recommender system based on matrix factorization of the user-rating matrix.
+It can be viewed as assigning vectors to each item and the user that way that dot product of these vectors would predict the rating (or deviance of the rating from average, see details below).
 This recommender is somewhat related to collaborative filtering, as it also "clusters" users together in some latent space, but it does that softly by projecting ratings.